Book cover

 });

-// result should be: "software - Google Search"
+// expected result: "software - Google Search"

-System.out.println("Page title is: "+driver.getTitle());
+System.out.println("Page title is: " + driver.getTitle());

-// closes the browser
+// close the browser

 driver.quit();